After the long Tet holiday, many parents and students have difficulty re-establishing school activities and planning lessons.

 During the Tet holiday, children may stay up late, wake up later than usual and even "sleep in", but a few days before children return to school, parents need to rebuild their children's sleep habits.
 Getting enough sleep and having a good night's sleep helps children's ability to think and absorb knowledge when they return to school.

-To make it easier to establish a sleep routine, parents can gradually move their child's bedtime and wake-up time up by about 20 minutes, then 30 minutes, then 1 hour.
+To make it easier to establish a sleep routine, parents can gradually move their child’s bedtime and wake-up time up by 20 minutes, then 30 minutes, then an hour.
 When the child returns to their old routine, parents can stop.

 Have fun but don't forget your duty

-During the Tet holiday, parents need to remind their children to spend some time reviewing their lessons in the evening, no matter how much fun they have.
+During the Tet holidays, parents should remind their children to spend some time reviewing their lessons in the evening no matter how much fun they have.
 However, parents should not impose or order their children to do too much homework, but instead encourage them to do this work.

 Parents can sit down and study with their children and give them compliments.
 It is common for children to be negligent and neglectful in their studies.
-Parents should not get upset or angry with their children, ruining the joyful and lucky atmosphere of the New Year.
+Parents should not get upset or angry with their children, as this will ruin the happy and lucky atmosphere of the New Year.

 An Nhi (Synthesis)